Corporate social responsibility

 Our people: develop successful leaders and managers who drive high productivity and engagement within their teams while challenging ourselves and our recruitment partners to ensure we have the right initiatives in place to encourage the promotion and development of a diverse workforce.
 Be recognised as an employer of choice.

 Our world: increase access to our ESG capabilities while seeking to develop vehicles that offer broader access to our responsible investment capabilities.
 Support a global charity partner that has been voted for by colleagues with fundraising and volunteering.
-In addition, we will launch an education programme to ensure future generations are financially astute.
-We are addressing the use of single use plastic in the office while encouraging colleagues to recycle more and reduce waste from printers.
+We have addressed the use of single use plastic in the office while encouraging colleagues to recycle more and reduce waste from printers.

 Charity committee: the Insight Charity Committee comprises members from across the business who meet monthly to deliver events and initiatives that bring colleagues together while raising money for charities.